cheo2322/moments/README.md

 Steps to deploy:

 - (Optional) Create a virtual environment with Python3
+- Set the variables AZURE_ENDPOINT and AZURE_KEY in your environment
 - Install `requirements.txt` dependecies
 - Additionally, install `azure-cognitiveservices-vision-computervision` and `azure-ai-vision-imageanalysis`
 ```bash